-Mechanical massager, Dr. Macaura's blood circulator, made by British Appliances Manufacturing Co., Leeds, English, 1890-1910
+Mechanical massager, Dr. Macaura's blood circulator and box, made by British Appliances Manufacturing Co., Leeds, English, 1890-1910

 Two thousand vibrations per minute are produced by cranking the handle of this massager, which was applied to the body.
 Advertised as a blood circulator, the massager was claimed to cure pain, deafness, anaemia, heart disease, cramp, polio and ‘women’s problems’.
 It was invented by Gerald Joseph Macaura, who freely admitted his device was useless against cancer, tuberculosis and baldness.
 He did, however, recommended a good diet, breathing deeply and avoiding alcohol.
 Thousands of the devices were made and this example was produced by British Appliances Manufacturing Co, based in Leeds, England.